SUBARACHNOID HEMORRHAGE

 Definition, epidemiology

-- subarachnoid hemorrhage (SAH) is a clinical syndrome resulting from bleeding into the subarachnoid space (the area between the arachnoid membrane and the pia mater surrounding the brain)
+- subarachnoid hemorrhage (SAH) is a clinical syndrome caused by bleeding into the subarachnoid space (located between the arachnoid membrane and the pia mater surrounding the brain)

-- non-traumatic SAH is often caused by rupture of a cerebral aneurysm (~80%) or, less frequently, due to arteriovenous malformation (AVM)
+- non-traumatic SAH often results from the rupture of a cerebral aneurysm (~75-80% of cases) or, less frequently, from arteriovenous malformation (AVM)

 - aneurysms are acquired lesions related to hemodynamic stress on the arterial walls at bifurcations and bends

-- aneurysmal SAH is a cause of 3-8% of all strokes; aneurysms 5-15 mm in size are the most common aneurysm to rupture
+- aneurysmal SAH accounts for 3-8% of all strokes; aneurysms measuring 5-15 mm are most likely to rupture

-- the annual incidence of aneurysmal SAH is race-, sex-, and age-related
+- the annual incidence of aneurysmal SAH varies by race, sex, and age

-- the incidence of SAH in women is higher than in men (ratio of 3 to 2)
+- the incidence of SAH is higher in women than in men (ratio 3:2)

 - incidence increases with age